sagiebenaim/gan_bound/README.md

-# Maximally Distant Cross Domain Generators for Estimating Per-Sample Error
+# Estimating the Success of Unsupervised Image to Image Translation

-Pytorch implementation of "Maximally Distant Cross Domain Generators for Estimating Per-Sample Error" ([arxiv](https://arxiv.org/abs/1712.07886)).
+Pytorch implementation of "Estimating the Success of Unsupervised Image to Image Translation" ([arxiv](https://arxiv.org/abs/1712.07886)).

 Prerequisites
 --------------